Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-word/microsoft-word-quiz.md

 - [ ] Group
 - [x] Send to back

 #### Q99.
-Which selecton handle should you drag to rotate the object?
+Which selection handle should you drag to rotate the object?

 ![Q99.png](images/Q99.png)